tarasenya/ml-zoomcamp-hw/Capstone-1/README.md

    lambda_function.py</code> and <code>Dockerfile</code>.
 4. The model is transformed into Tensor-formatted form (see lemon_saved folder) using <code>
    src/utils/convert_to_saved_model_format.py</code>
-5. Moreover, the model is deployed locally using <code>docker compose</code> and on a k8s cluster-
+5. Moreover, the model is deployed locally using <code>docker compose</code>, as well as on a k8s cluster (refer to the content of <code>kube-config</code> folder).

+## Activating environment.
+Running jupyter notebook

 ## Local Deployment using <code>docker compose</code>